BrandynThibaultMerkle/bc-indexer/README.md

    This command will build the Docker image and start the containers defined in the `docker-compose.yml` file.

-3. The indexer should now be running and processing blocks.
+3. The indexer should now be running and processing blocks for each contract in separate containers.
 You can view the logs in the console.

+### Scaling

+To process different contracts on separate instances:

+1. Modify the `docker-compose.yml` file to add or remove services for each contract you want to process.

+2. For each service, set the `CONTRACTS_TO_PROCESS` environment variable to the name of the contract you want that instance to process.

+3. Run `docker-compose up --scale indexer-contract1=1 indexer-contract2=1` to start one instance for each contract.

 ### Adding New Contracts